JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 ## Export dependencies to binaries

+> You can also try the [new Kotlin/Native DSL](multiplatform-native-artifacts.md#libraries-and-frameworks)
+> to export dependencies to binaries.
+>
+{type="tip"}

 When building an Objective-C framework or a native library (shared or static), you may need to pack not just the classes of the current project, but also the classes of its dependencies.
 Specify which dependencies to export to a binary using the `export` method.

 <tabs group="build-script">